 - Celebrate milestones that relate to your employees.
 Some milestone examples include improvements in how they perform their jobs, increases in their efficiency and productivity, improvements in their service to customers and meeting business goals.

 Transformation through a powerful cloud strategy is crucial to survival in today’s business world.
 But without support from employees, businesses cannot move forward.
-To deploy leading-edge cloud capabilities and gain the technological advantages the cloud delivers, bring your organization’s unique cultural characteristics into your cloud deployment strategy — including communication, teamwork, workflow and rewards.
+To deploy leading-edge cloud capabilities and gain the technological advantages the cloud delivers, bring your organisation’s unique cultural characteristics into your cloud deployment strategy — including communication, teamwork, workflow and rewards.